We sort your Self Assessment for you. £169, all in.

 Take the simplified allowance (£312), add the cost of your broadband and voila!

 You won’t have to worry about digging up old receipts or calculating costs, making it the quickest and easiest way to claim your expenses.
-The only downside is that you won’t be able to claim the ‘use of home’ allowance on top
+The only downside is that you can’t claim the ‘use of home’ allowance on top

 Calculate a % of all your home costs, including your mortgage interest (not mortgage repayment) and claim the appropriate %